makrai/notes/acheampong21-Transformer-emotion-review-air.md

 # 2 Models of emotions and the concept of text-based emotion detection

+* discrete and dimensional form
+  * Discrete representations place emotions into finite categories.
+Prominent
+    * agreed that emotions arose due to how individuals perceived events, and those emotions varied according to their degree of intensity
+    * Ekman (1999) places emotions into six basic categories, ie, happiness, sadness, anger, disgust, surprise, and fear.
+Ekman posited that
+      * these emotions are independent of each other, basic, and can produce complex emotions by combinations
+    * Plutchik (1980)
+      * like Ekman, primary emotions, and their combinations: complex emotions
+      * hE 8 primary emotions instead of 6 by Ekman which occured
+        * in opposite pairs.
+The 8 primary emotions as proposed by Plutchik
+        * joy--sadness, trust--disgust, anger--fear and surprise--anticipation
+    * Orthony, Clore, and Collins (OCC) disagreed with the analogy of ’basic emotions’ as presented by Ekman and Plutchik.
+They discretized emotions
+      * 22 emotions, adding 16 emotions to Ekman's essential ones, thus
+      * additional classes of relief, envy, reproach, self-reproach, appreciation, shame, pity, disappointment, admiration, hope, fears-confirmed, grief, gratification, gloating, like and dislike (Ortony+ 1990)
+  * dimensional models place emotions into a uni~ or multi-dimensional space
+    * The spatial order depicts the relationship between emotions and their relative degree of occurrence
+    * Circumplex of Affect proposed by Russell (1980) is a profound example of
+      * 2-dimensional circular wheel in an arousal-valence domain
+    * Russell and Mehrabian (1977) also presented a 3-D emotional model made up
+      * valence, arousal, and dominance with valence differentiating emotions by pleasantness and unpleasantness, arousal differentiating emotions by activations and deactivations, and
+        dominance: the degree to which experiencers control their emotions
+    * The Hourglass of Emotions revisited model presented by Susanto+ (2020) is
+      * an improvement over the original Hourglass of Emos by Cambria+ (2012)
+      * both classify unknown concepts based on known features
+      * issues with the earlier proposal
+        * uncanny color associations of the original model, the presence of
+        * neutral and ambiguous emotions, the
+        * absence of polar emotions such as calmness and eagerness.
+Also, an
+        * wrong associations of antithetic emotions eg
+          * anger and fear (which were both negatives) or
+          * surprise and anticipation
+            (opposite in terms of meaning but not in terms of polarity)
+        * low polarity scores for compound emotions and the
+        * absence of self-conscious or moral emotions also contributed to the
+      * tested on three sentiment benchmarks (ie, Blitzer dataset, Pang and Lee dataset, and Amazon dataset)
+        * The revisited hourglass model demonstrated the highest scores in all
+        * 94.72%, 93.29%, and 89.85% for the Blitzer, Pang and Lee, and Amazon
+      * Figure 1 illustrated the revised hourglass model
+* The approaches for recognizing emotions from texts as
+  * outlined by Acheampong+ (2020) inferred that Machine learning approaches
+  * SOTA: deep learning techniques in the lead
+  * remaining issues: However, there remained the hurdle of adequate knowledge
+    * extracting the relationship between long term dependent texts the
+    * parallel processing of text sequence, and the
+    * integration of logical reasoning within these techniques.
+The

 # 3 The concept of transformers

 # 4 Some transformer-based models, their pros and cons 7